What Is Local Search Marketing and How to Win More Local Customers

 Paid search is essential for:

-• New locations where SEO authority hasn’t been established
+• New locations where SEO authority hasn’t been established and you need to reach a local audience quickly

 • Highly competitive suburbs where organic rankings are saturated